-As the case with the field of psychology noted above, the growing application of nonlinear science to the multi-faceted subject of sociology has also led to the discernment of a common, innate mathematical basis.
-Rather than one random event after another sans any deeper context, a global science is able to perceive how complex dynamic systems similarly organize the shape and interaction of groups, assemblies, settlements and cities, from a few members to a metropolis.
-As introduced in Organic Societies earlier, such communities proceed to evolve toward an organism-like cognitive coherence.
-A premier distinction at best is a reciprocal symbiosis between free individual and supportive group.
-By these insights, as various papers report, from political elections, sporting events, social media, financial commerce, to migrations, and even battlefield chaos, can yet be found a constant mathematical format.
-And if this unbeknownst mathematical dimension might be revealed and availed, fed back from humankind to its peoples, a better, more peaceful world might accrue.
+This is an umbrella section for many exemplary aspects of smaller and larger human habitations.
+As the case with psychologies noted above, the growing application of nonlinear science to the multi-faceted field of sociology has also led to a notice of a common, innate mathematical basis.
+Rather than one thing after another sans any deeper context, a global vista can retrospectfully perceive how complex dynamic systems likewise self-organize into an exemplary shape and interaction of groups, assemblies, settlements and cities.
+A steady, nested scale then ranges from a few members to a metropolis.
+As introduced in Organic Societies earlier, bounded communities again seem to evolve toward a composite organism-like cognitive coherence.
+As various papers report, from political elections, sporting events, social media, financial commerce, to migrations, and even battlefield chaos, can yet be found a constant mathematical format.

 Abbott, Andrew.
 Chaos of Disciplines.
 Chicago: University of Chicago Press, 2001.
 A sociologist contends that fractal self-similarity if seen as a branching dialectic is a good model to understand the dynamic behavior of both academia and society at large.